uwdata/living-papers/README.md

 2. Install other software packages as needed:
   - To use R code blocks, install [R](https://cloud.r-project.org/) along with the `knitr` package and other libraries you wish to use.
 To run the Living Papers development test suite, install R then run the following within R:
     - `install.packages(c("knitr", "tidyverse", "svglite"))`
   - To publish LaTeX / PDF output,  install a TeX distribution such as [TeX Live](https://www.tug.org/texlive/).
+You should be able to run `pdflatex` and `bibtex` from the command line.

 ### Usage Instructions

-To use Living Papers for a new publishing project, install the `@living-papers/cli` npm package, which provides the `lpub` utility to convert source to output documents.
+To use Living Papers for a new publishing project, you can install the `@living-papers/cli` npm package, which provides the `lpub` utility to convert source to output documents.

+That said, we recommend copying the [project template repo](https://github.com/uwdata/living-papers-template/) for a pre-configured authoring setup.

 ### Developer Instructions